60 Hours of Strategy Classes with Practice

 The SAT has, over the years, undergone a lot of revisions and the current SAT includes three sections, each earning a maximum score of 800 and a minimum score of 200.
 The final SAT score that a test-taker gets is the sum of the scores of all three sections plus a percentile

-What are the three sections of the SAT?
+What are the two sections of the SAT?

 What is a good SAT score?